 Surgical Retractors are used to hold an incision or wound open while a surgeon works.
 The retractor could also be used to hold tissues or organs out of the way during a surgery.

 Self-retaining retractors allow hands free operation during a surgery.
-Self-retaining surgical retractors can be small, such as those for eye procedures, or large, such as universal ring retractor systems.
+Self-retaining surgical retractors like the Galaxy II can be small, such as those for eye procedures, or large, such as table mounted retractor systems.

 Tissue Retraction in the Perioperative Setting provides an algorithm for perioperative care providers to determine when and under what circumstances manual retraction of tissue is safe and when the use of a self-retaining retractor should be considered.

 · Surgical retractors free up the hands of an assistant

 · Light-weight and easy to use (newer models)